Skip to main content

 Reading the Chart

-Two curves are plotted over time:
+Two spline curves are plotted over your project timeline:

 CurveMetricInterpretation